 America, agreeable contrast of an English steamer with an American, 6.
 American practice of attaching bar-rooms to the principal hotels, 29.
-Resemblances and differences between Canada and the United States, 29.
-Superiority of America to Canada more imaginary than real, 31.
+Resemblances and differences between Canada and the United States, 28, Superiority of America to Canada more imaginary than real, 31.
 American enterprise with Irish labour and English capital, ibid.
 Strange dislike of the Americans, 36.
-Feelings of hatred and contempt seem to be universal, 138.
-Canadians will see no virtue or excellence in the American nation, 139.
+Feelings of hatred and contempt seem American nation, 139.
 Not joined by the Canadians in their revolt against the mother-country, 296.
 The treaty of Washington, 423.